St. Louis Battlehawks: Market overview

 The Battlehawks lead the league in followers on Twitter, Instagram, and in fan attendance.
 The St. Louis media market led the nation in television viewership for the opening week, posting a 7.4 Nielsen rating for the Battlehawks' first game.
 Thousands of fans could be heard chanting “Kroenke sucks!” during the first Battlehawks home game, in reference to Los Angeles Rams owner Stan Kroenke who controversially moved the St. Louis Rams back to Los Angeles, California following the 2015 NFL season.

-Through week 5 of the 2024 season, the Battlehawks have hosted just nine home games.
-However, eight of those nine games all rank in the top 9 for attendance in XFL/UFL history.
-The lone exception is the 2020 Seattle Dragon's week 2 home game.
-Additionally, the Battlehawks also hold the top 8 spots in most attended XFL/UFL games.
+In February 2026, incoming UFL co-owner Mike Repole cast doubt on the Battlehawks' future in the Dome, echoing previous statements about not being the "right environment" that he previously made in revoking the San Antonio Brahmas' lease on the Alamodome and his longstanding preference for soccer-specific stadiums; he stated that he had begun "preliminary" discussions with Energizer Park to move the team there.
+This proposal was opposed by coach Ricky Proehl, who noted that the Dome's extensive parking space provided an ideal tailgating atmosphere that Energizer Park did not and that Proehl had a target of 40,000 fans per game for 2026 to prevent the change in stadiums from occurring.